-After not being activated in 2019, The AMBER Alert Notification Plan was activated four times in calendar year 2020.
-The AMBER system was requested 40 times, with four cases meeting AMBER Alert criteria.
-The AMBER Alert was credited with helping in the recovery in all four alerts in 2020.
+Just like it was in 2020, The AMBER Alert Notification Plan was activated five times in calendar year 2021.
+The AMBER system was requested 30 times, with five cases meeting AMBER Alert criteria.
+The AMBER Alert was credited with helping in the recovery in all five alerts in 2021.
 Since its inception, the AMBER Alert plan has seen a steady decline from its high of 15 broadcasts in 2003.
-In 2020 and 2021, AMBER Alert activations have seen increases nationally.
+Since 2020, AMBER Alert activations have seen increases nationally.
 This is due to the increases in vehicular hijacking cases nationwide.